THOMASELOVE/431-data/README.md

 ## Getting the Data (use this approach if possible.)

+To obtain all of the data and code in this repository in a single zip file,

+1. click on the green button marked Code and click on Download ZIP.
+Save the zip file somewhere where you can find it and open it on your machine.
+2. Unzip the file on your machine into your data folder for 431 course materials.

-To obtain all of the data and code in this repository in a single zip file, click on the green button marked Code and click on Download ZIP.
-We **strongly** recommend this approach even if only a few of our data files have changed.
+We **strongly** recommend using this approach even if only a few of our data files have changed.

 ## This repository will be continually updated as the semester progresses.